-Lift barriers that restrict access in order to foster inclusive communities and achieve racial equity, fair housing choice, and opportunity for all local workers and current and future residents of Marin.
+Lift barriers that restrict access in order to foster inclusive communities and achieve racial equity, fair housing choice, and opportunity for all Californians.

 Purpose

 The purpose of the Housing Element is to offer an adequate supply of decent, safe, and affordable housing for the unincorporated County residents, special needs populations, and workforce.
 The Housing Element assesses housing needs for all income groups and lays out a plan of actions to meeting these needs.
 Housing affordability in Marin County and in the Bay Area as a whole has become increasingly important as climate change issues are addressed.
 The built environment and commute patterns are major contributors to greenhouse gas emissions.
 The overall goal of the Housing Element is to present goals, objectives, policies, and actions to facilitate housing for existing and future needs.